What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

-After some major pandemic-enforced delays, the Tokyo Olympics are finally here.
-While the Olympics won't allow spectators, you already have the best seat in the house at home.
-For the first time ever, the Summer Games are going to be broadcast and streamed in 4K HDR.
+After a year of pandemic-enforced delays, the Tokyo Olympics are finally here.
+While the Olympics is not allowing spectators, you already have the best seat in the house: For the first time, the Summer Games are being broadcast and streamed in 4K HDR.

 How can you watch?
-Will it stream on your favorite service?
+Is it streaming on your favorite service?
 What about Peacock?
 Here's what you need to know.

 Read more: Dolby Vision, HDR10, Technicolor and HLG: HDR formats explained

-NBC will broadcast the games in 4K HDR with Dolby Atmos sound, though not every TV provider or streaming service will offer it.
-As always, you will need a 4K TV and a compatible app or box to view content in 4K HDR.
+NBC is broadcasting the games in 4K HDR with Dolby Atmos sound, though not every TV provider or streaming service offers it.
+As always, you need a 4K TV and a compatible app or box to view content in 4K HDR.

-Comcast, which owns NBCUniversal, will be offering those with its Xfinity X1 service the ability to watch in 4K HDR with Dolby Vision.
+Comcast, which owns NBCUniversal, offers those with its Xfinity X1 service the ability to watch in 4K HDR with Dolby Vision.

 Read more: 4K vs. 8K vs. 1080p: TV resolutions explained

-DirecTV says its 4K coverage will be available on a one-day delay on channels 105 and 106.
-It will include footage from the opening and closing ceremonies, track and field, swimming, gymnastics, diving and beach volleyball and other coverage.
+DirecTV says its 4K coverage is available on a one-day delay on channels 105 and 106.
+It includes footage from the opening and closing ceremonies, track and field, swimming, gymnastics, diving and beach volleyball and other coverage.

-Verizon will offer the Olympics in 4K to those with its Fios One service.
-Channels will include NBC (Fios TV channels 1491 and 1492), the Golf Channel (1493) and the Olympic Channel (1494).
+Verizon offers the Olympics in 4K to those with its Fios One service.
+Channels include NBC (Fios TV channels 1491 and 1492), the Golf Channel (1493) and the Olympic Channel (1494).

 Read more: Best 4K TV for 2021